zenicko/demoqa-tests-9-1/readme.md

    1. Push a master brunch to a main branch to [my repository in github.com](https://github.com/zenicko/demoqa-tests-9-1.git)

       **git push origin master:main**
+   2. Correct a comment in last commit

+      **git commit --amend -m "The new comment"

 ###4.
 MD
    1. Make a numerical list and sublist by 3 blanks